mikeal-12/mikeal-12/README.md

 # Hey, I'm Isaac

-I am currently navigating the exciting world of cybersecurity through ongoing coursework, I've based my interest in the governance, risk, and compliance aspect of cybersecurity.
+A cyber security & GRC enthusiast, with deep interest in the governance, risk, and compliance aspect of cyber space security.
 I'm open to collaborating on cool projects that make the digital landscape a safer place.
-Ready to bring my passion for security to the table and make things both secure and reliable.
+Ready to bring my passion for security to the table and make things both secure and reliable

 ## Certifications and Coursework